 Effective classroom management techniques are emphasized to maximize student achievement.
 Concepts in academic learning time and active instruction are stressed.
 Students will learn strategies for preventing discipline problems, including organizing the classroom effectively, maintaining on-task behavior, interacting positively with students, and developing rules and procedures for a positive learning environment.
-This is a dual-listed course for underegraduate and/or graduate credit.
+This is a dual-listed course and may be taken for either undergraduate or graduate credit.
 Additional and differentiated assignments will be required for students taking this course at the graduate level.
-Prerequisite: EDC 100 (for all students who began their career and technical degree programs on or after September 1,2009.
+Prerequisites: EDC 100 (for all students who began their career and technical degree programs on or after September 1, 2009.
 EDC 100 is the E-Folio System used for documenting and tracking student mastery of program competencies.)